 Meet the Triboseat, a super grippy cover for your bike seat.
-Triboseat predominantly sell bike specific seat covers to help your pillion remain still, preventing them sliding into the back of you.
-However they also sell The Rider, a generically shaped cover to keep the rider planted on their seat.
+Triboseat predominantly sells bike-specific seat covers to help your pillion remain still, preventing them from sliding into the back of you.
+However, they also sell The Rider, a generically shaped cover to keep the rider planted on their seat.
 Sounds like exactly what I need.

 my arse remained perfectly still on the seat, the Triboseat Rider did exactly as it said on the tin.

-Looks wise, it’s not particularly great, like you’ve just strapped a random bit of mesh to your seat.
+Looks-wise, it’s not particularly great, like you’ve just strapped a random bit of mesh to your seat.
 The pillion Triboseat covers look a lot better as they continue around and under the seat with only the front edge on show.
-A whole seat cover design with no seam or straps on show would look at lot better.
+A whole seat cover design with no seams or straps on show would look a lot better.
 But at just a mere £13, it’s pretty good value considering functionally, it does the job well.

-I have only used the Triboseat Rider for a couple of days, so expect an update here in the future with regards to it’s longevity.
+I have only used the Triboseat Rider for a couple of days, so expect an update here in the future with regard to its longevity.

 Epilogue: Nearly 2 years later I’m still using this Triboseat whenever I’m wearing textiles.
-It’s held up fairly well, one clip bust (got squashed under seat) and the elastic straps has stretched a lot, such that I’d had to tie some knots into them to get them short and tight enough.
-Otherwise it’s doing grand and doesn’t look too tatty.
+It’s held up fairly well, with one clip bust (it got squashed under the seat due to user error) and the elastic straps have stretched a lot, such that I’d had to tie some knots into them to get them short and tight enough.
+Otherwise, it’s doing grand and doesn’t look too tatty.